 - an unregistered company

 - an overseas company

-There are also rules around connected and associated companies.
-If the parent of a group is medium or large their subsidiaries will also have to apply the off-payroll working rules.
+There are also rules which cover connected and associated companies.
+If the parent of a group is medium or large, their subsidiaries will also have to apply the off-payroll working rules.

 When you need to start applying the rules